Method Syntax

 not dot, use “::”: We’ve already used one function like this: the

-function that’s defined on theString
+String::fromfunction that’s defined on theStringtype.

 Self keyword used in constructors